 The walkman has completely changed the way you listen to music.
 Sony, Nintendo, Canon, Hitachi or JVC, all are Japanese companies that have revolutionized and continue to revolutionize the technological branch.

 Because of all this, Bitcoin easily entered Japanese society.
 Japan is used to accepting disruptive technologies, and Bitcoin was no different.
-The cryptocurrency appealed to the Japanese from an early age.
-And it is not surprising!
+The cryptocurrency appealed to the Japanese from an early age. and it is not surprising!

 Bitcoin is a digital currency with a strong technological component.
 This cryptocurrency is based on blockchain technology, which makes it so safe and reliable.

-For all of this, Bitcoin was quickly adopted in Japan.
-And we are not talking about its creator, Satoshi Nakamoto, which although it has a Japanese name, is only the nickname of a person (or group of people) whose real identity is unknown.
+For all of this, Bitcoin was quickly adopted in Japan. and we are not talking about its creator, Satoshi Nakamoto, which although it has a Japanese name, is only the nickname of a person (or group of people) whose real identity is unknown.
 The Japanese have long interacted with cryptocurrencies on a regular basis.
 The country even had the largest cryptocurrency exchange in the world, Mt.
-Gox, which in 2014 was news all over the world because, allegedly, 850,000 Bitcoins were stolen, which at the time was worth more than 2 billion reais !
+Gox, which in 2014 was news all over the world because, allegedly, 850,000 Bitcoins were stolen, which at the time was worth more than 2 billion BRL !